This post may contain affiliate links. Please read our disclosure policy.

-They baked up light and fluffy for me and with a little dollop of frosting, my taste buds - and belly - were singing!
+They bake up light and fluffy for me and with a little dollop of frosting!

-How Many Calories and WW Points in these Double German Chocolate Mini Cupcakes
+How Many Calories and WW Points in Double German Chocolate Mini Cupcakes

-According to my calculations, each Mini German Chocolate Cupcake has about 73 calories and:
+According to my calculations, each mini cupcake has about 73 calories.

 3 SmartPoints (Green plan)